 Also, modules are easily accessible across devices, including mobile, and they make the best ingredient for microlearning, which is in demand these days.

-So all you need to do is implement the above steps for creating online training modules and train your learners effectively, one topic at a time.
+Implement the above steps to create online training modules and train your learners effectively, one topic at a time.